swaroopg92/penpa-edit/README.md

 2. Select Edit mode "Solution" and complete the solution.
 3. If you want to share your puzzle for others to solve with the ability to verify the solution then click on "Extra options" button.
 A new small window will appear.
 4. Click on "Generate URL with answer check"
-5. Click anywhere on the screen outside the small window.
+5. Click anywhere on the screen outside the small window to close it.

 * Options
 1. Copy: copies the URL to the clipboard